andrewbonas/web-services/src/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
-          The tools we use to build your site have been designed on a responsive platform that focuses on a mobile first approach.
+          The tools we use to create your site have been designed on a responsive platform that focuses on a mobile first approach.
 Which means your users will get a great experience wether they are on a mobile device or desktop computer.